 5) Learn About Your Audience

-If the top reason for startup failure is the lack of market necessity, it seems obvious you should determine consumer target and needs.
+If the top reason for startup failure is the lack of market necessity, it seems obvious you should determine consumer targets and needs.
 Who would be interested in buying whatever it is you have to sell?

 To attract and keep customers, you need to take the time necessary to get to know their wants and needs.
 Customer service is vital to any business, and the more you know about your customers, the better you will be able to serve them.